|

 countries.
 The use of electronic research information is favoured by the accessibility of information and

+communication technologies, the most important factor being the number of computers and Internet connections.
 A crucial factor in purchasing electronic research databases is the existence of interlibrary consortia – the

 experience and skill in different forms of co-operation furthered by such institutions.
 Stable supporting of